Optum/dce/CONTRIBUTING.md

 # Contribution Guidelines

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.
-Please also review our [Individual Contributor License Agreement ("ICL")](INDIVIDUAL_CONTRIBUTOR_LICENSE.md) prior to submitting changes to the project.
+Please also review our [Contributor License Agreement ("CLA")](INDIVIDUAL_CONTRIBUTOR_LICENSE.md) prior to submitting changes to the project.
 You will need to attest to this agreement following the instructions in the [Paperwork for Pull Requests](#paperwork-for-pull-requests) section below.

 ---
 ## How to Contribute